lildude/phpSmug/docs/README.md

 ## Overview

-phpSmug is a PHP wrapper class for the [SmugMug API](https://api.smugmug.com/api/v2/doc/index.html).
-The intention of this class is to allow PHP application developers to quickly and easily interact with the SmugMug API in their applications, without having to worry about the finer details of the API.
+phpSmug is a simple object orientated wrapper for the new SmugMug API v2, written in PHP.

+The intention of this class is to allow PHP application developers quick and easy interaction with the SmugMug API, without having to worry about the finer details of the API.

 Not already a SmugMug user?
 Here, have a $5 discount off your first year on me by [registering](https://secure.smugmug.com/signup.mg?Coupon=2ZxFXMC19qOxU) using this code: **[2ZxFXMC19qOxU](https://secure.smugmug.com/signup.mg?Coupon=2ZxFXMC19qOxU)**